 If both the TEF and EA are repaired:

 - A tube is placed through the nose into the stomach (nasogastric tube) during the surgery.

 - Feedings are usually started through this tube a few days after surgery.

 - Feedings by mouth are started slowly.
 The baby may need feeding therapy.

-While your baby is in the hospital, the nurses will show you how to use and replace the gastrostomy tube.
-You will also be sent home with an extra gastrostomy tube.
-The nurses will inform a home health supply company of your equipment needs.
+While your baby is in the hospital, the care team will show you how to use and replace the G-tube.
+You may also be sent home with an extra G-tube.
+The hospital staff will inform a home health supply company of your equipment needs.